manishrana7/icet-manish/doc/userguide/source/examples/get_native_clusters.rst

 .. literalinclude:: ../../../../examples/get_native_clusters.py
    :start-after: # it with (Si,
-   :end-before: # Generate the cluster
+   :end-before: # Initiate the cluster

 Initiate the cluster space
 --------------------------